datawithdanny/8-week-sql-challenge/_pages/resources.md

 If you're anything like me - I could sit in front of YouTube for a whole day if I'm left alone to my own devices!

-Checkout some useful and very engaging content from the following creators - I especially enjoyed Dave, Ken, Tina, Alex and Jay's videos as they are super practical and very down to earth - make sure to give them a subscribe and a follow on LinkedIn too!
+Checkout some useful and engaging content from the following creators - I especially enjoyed Dave, Ken, Tina, Alex and Jay's videos as they are super practical and very down to earth - make sure to give them a subscribe and a follow on LinkedIn too!

+Some of the videos below, especially the interview question related ones are going to be quite topical - but might be the sort of introduction that some people might be after.

 * [David Langer's YouTube Channel](https://www.youtube.com/channel/UCRhUp6SYaJ7zme4Bjwt28DQ)
 * [Ken Jee's Simple SQL Fundamentals](https://www.youtube.com/watch?v=WKXtTo7lqmA)